Looking for ideas to landscape a small backyard? You’re in luck.

 7. Hang String Lights

 When the sun goes down, it shouldn’t stop the party.
 Use lighting to set an overall mood, brighten the space, or accent your favorite backyard feature — think patio, fire pit, or dining area.
-Available in an array of colors, shapes, and styles (solar or electric), these lights can be strung overhead, wrapped around the trunks of trees, or draped over garden hedges and shrubs.
+Available in an array of colors, shapes, and styles (solar or electric), these lights can be strung overhead, wrapped around tree trunks, or draped over garden hedges and shrubs.

 8. Forge a Path